Blog

 • Tight spaces or narrow doorways where a bulky handle might feel intrusive.

-• In contemporary and minimalist home styles, as minimalist lever door handles boast a sleek and uncluttered design.
+• In contemporary and minimalist interiors, as they boast a sleek and uncluttered design.

 Things to consider: